What You Need to Know About Costume Attendant

 - Wardrobe Attendant

 There were about 6,600 jobs for Costume Attendant in 2016 (in the United States).
 New jobs are being produced at a rate of 10.6% which is above the national average.
 The Bureau of Labor Statistics predicts 700 new jobs for Costume Attendant by 2026.
-Due to new job openings and attrition, there will be an average of 1,600 job openings in this field each year.
+The BLS estimates 1,600 yearly job openings in this field.

 The states with the most job growth for Costume Attendant are South Carolina, Georgia, and Maryland.
 Watch out if you plan on working in Wisconsin, Tennessee, or Rhode Island.
 These states have the worst job growth for this type of profession.